andrewtbiehl/kramdown-syntax_tree_sitter/README.md

 ['Requirements and Compatibility'](#requirements-and-compatibility) section of this document.

-After checking out the project, run `bin/setup` from within it to install dependencies.
+After checking out the project, run `bundle install` from within it to install dependencies.
 Then run `bundle exec rake --tasks` to list all available Rake tasks.
 Each task can be invoked via `bundle exec rake <task name>`.
 For example, `bundle exec rake test` runs unit tests and `bundle exec rake smoke_test` installs the gem and runs a smoke test against it.
 Also, running `bin/console` starts an interactive prompt that allows for experimentation with the gem.

 This project uses [GitHub Actions](https://github.com/features/actions) workflows to facilitate continuous integration.
 The 'Quality Control' workflow runs any time new